pablocasares/enricher/docs/getting_started/base_tutorial.md

 }
 ```

-Finally the result will be send to Kafka again into a topic that is called `output`.
+Finally the result will be sent to Kafka again into a topic that is called `output`.

 ### Execution
 On the first time we need to have a running Kafka cluster and the decompressed enricher distribution.